 Fun and Play Rather than Exercise

 It’s important to incorporate physical activity into children’s daily routines so that it becomes a regular part of their lives.
 You can accomplish this by enrolling them in school teams or simply by introducing play time during breaks between the lessons.
 Children could also use their free time at home to get active through play.
 Everything’s more fun when it’s done in two, so let your children invite their friends to take part in the activities.
 Disguise activities into play so that they don’t seem like they are exercising.
 Giving these activities meaning and purpose will make children more willing to participate in them.
 Turn activities into fun tasks they need to solve, like Balance the Bagel, for example.

 Turn to Kindergartens for Help

 The types of activities vary depending on children’s age.
 For preschoolers, kindergartens are an abundant resource of guidance and help.
-A lot of new Melbourne early learning centres will provide children with plenty of opportunities to practice sports while having fun.
+A lot of early learning centers will provide children with plenty of opportunities to practice sports while having fun.
 Kindergartens are excellent for teaching children the basics of sports, which they can easily build on later in life.
 Participating in all sorts of kindergarten activities minimizes the time children spend sitting at home and keeps them on the move.
 It also gives them an opportunity to socialize and learn to be a part of a team.

 School-age Kids and Teens